#docs #articles #setup

 TelemetryDeck.Navigation.destinationPathA navigation that describes the destination of the navigation.

 Navigation Paths are strings that describe a location or view in your application or website.
-They must be delineated by either . or / characters.
+They must be delineated by . characters in apps and / in websites.
 Delineation characters at the beginning and end of the string are ignored.
 Use the empty string "" for navigation from outside the app.

 Examples: